striatp/shitpost/Code Standards - Art. 1.md

 **Rust Best Practices:**
 - Follow Rust API guidelines for public interfaces
-- Use Result for recoverable errors, panic only for unrecoverable bugs
+- Use Err for recoverable errors, panic only for unrecoverable bugs
 - Prefer owned types over references in public APIs for simplicity
 - Leverage the type system to enforce invariants at compile time
 - Use builder patterns for complex object construction